Triceratops: Skull

 Like all chasmosaurines, Triceratops had a large skull relative to its body size, among the largest of all land animals.
-The largest-known skull (specimen MWC 7584, formerly BYU 12183) is estimated to have been 2.5 m in length when complete, and could reach almost a third of the length of the entire animal.
+The largest-known skull, specimen MWC 7584 (formerly BYU 12183), is estimated to have been 2.5 m in length when complete and could reach almost a third of the length of the entire animal.

-The front of the head was equipped with a large beak in front of the teeth.
+The front of the head was equipped with a large beak in front of its teeth.
 The core of the top beak was formed by a special rostral bone.
-Behind it, the premaxillae bones were located, embayed from behind by very large circular nostrils.
+Behind it, the premaxillae bones were located, embayed from behind by very large, circular nostrils.
 In chasmosaurines, the premaxillae met on their midline in a complex bone plate, the rear edge of which was reinforced by the "narial strut".
 From the base of this strut, a triangular process jutted out into the nostril.
 Triceratops differs from most relatives in that this process was hollowed out on the outer side.
 Behind the toothless premaxilla, the maxilla bore thirty-six to forty tooth positions, in which three to five teeth per position were vertically stacked.
 The teeth were closely appressed, forming a "dental battery" curving to the inside.
-The skull bore a single horn on the snout, above the nostrils.
+The skull bore a single horn on the snout above the nostrils.
 In Triceratops, the nose horn is sometimes recognisable as a separate ossification, the epinasal.

-The skull also featured a pair of "brow" or supraorbital horns approximately 1 m long, with one above each eye.
-The jugal bones pointed to below at the rear sides of the skull and were capped by separate epijugals.
-With Triceratops these were not particularly large and sometimes touched the quadratojugals.
-The bones of the skull roof were fused.
-By a folding of the frontal bones, a "double" skull roof was created.
+The skull also featured a pair of supraorbital "brow" horns approximately 1 m long, with one above each eye.
+The jugal bones pointed downward at the rear sides of the skull and were capped by separate epijugals.
+With Triceratops, these were not particularly large and sometimes touched the quadratojugals.
+The bones of the skull roof were fused and by a folding of the frontal bones, a "double" skull roof was created.
 In Triceratops, some specimens show a fontanelle, an opening in the upper roof layer.
 The cavity between the layers invaded the bone cores of the brow horns.

 At the rear of the skull, the outer squamosal bones and the inner parietal bones grew into a relatively short, bony frill, adorned with epoccipitals in young specimens.
 These were low triangular processes on the frill edge, representing separate skin ossifications or osteoderms.
-Typically, with Triceratops specimens there are two epoccipitals present on each parietal bone, with an additional central process on their border.
+Typically, with Triceratops specimens, there are two epoccipitals present on each parietal bone, with an additional central process on their border.
 Each squamosal bone had five processes.
-Most other ceratopsids had large parietal fenestrae, openings, in their frills, but those of Triceratops were noticeably solid, unless the genus Torosaurus represents mature Triceratops individuals.
+Most other ceratopsids had large parietal fenestrae, openings in their frills, but those of Triceratops were noticeably solid, unless the genus Torosaurus represents mature Triceratops individuals, which it most likely does not.
 Under the frill, at the rear of the skull, a huge occipital condyle, up to 106 mm in diameter, connected the head to the neck.